 Relief for International Students.
 The IRS has extended tax relief for nonresident individuals including international students and scholars who are in the U.S. indefinitely as a result of COVID-19 travel disruptions.
 Visiting students and scholars will not run afoul of the substantial presence test and thus inadvertently be deemed permanent U.S. residents if they claim a COVID-19 medical condition exception which includes travel bans, government lockdowns, and canceled flights under the exception.
 The medical exception must be claimed on Form 8843, along with documentation.
 International students claiming treaty benefits will be presumed unable to leave the U.S. during the pandemic and will need to provide their withholding agent with Form 8233.

 Suspension of Limitations on Net Operating Losses.
 The 80 percent limitation on net operating losses that was enacted as part of TCJA has been suspended for 2018, 2019, and 2020, allowing deductions for loss carryovers and carrybacks to fully offset taxable income for those years.
 Institutions wishing to maximize NOLs should amend previously filed Forms 990-T accordingly.

 Expansion of Employer-Provided Tuition Benefits.
 An employer may now pay up to $5,250 annually toward an employee’s student loans, which would be excluded from the employee’s income.
 The $5,250 cap applies to both the new student loan repayment benefit as well as other educational assistance (e.g., tuition, fees, books) provided by the employer under current law.
-The provision applies to any student loan payments made on behalf of an employee after between March 29, 2020 and December 31, 2020, as well as payments made in 2021.
+The provision applies to any student loan payments made on behalf of an employee after between March 29 and December 31, 2020, as well as payments made in 2021.